 The most common and easiest to get job in Thailand.
 Government schools provide low salaries, huge classes, no benefits, no air conditioning and no support for your work permit or visa.
-The only benefit is that the work load tends to be light at 16 hours per week.
-For 30,000 baht I would not accept a work load greater than 16 hours.
+The only benefit is that the work load tends to be reasonable at 16 to 18 hours per week.

 EP Programs at Government Schools: 35,000-40,000 baht

 In Thailand, it’s common for government schools to offer English Programs Programs.
 Yes, the P stands for program.
 These programs are private programs run by a government school where students families pay a yearly tuition.
 You would expect that this tuition would go to providing a higher salary to attract teachers, but that is not the Thai way.